fafeitsch/go-infinite-rail-generator/README.md

 ### Requirements

 * Go 1.16 or higher
-* npm 6.14.13 (only needed if you want to build the minimalistic Angular Frontend)
+* npm 6.14.13 (only needed if you want to build the minimalistic frontend)

 ### Only Go Application